lenodewere/Len-MD/README.md

 **✨DEPLOY ON HEROKU✨**

- # if scan qr does not work please try pairing code it is currently working
+ # ❗if scan qr does not work please try pairing code it is currently working❗
  `we are currently working on it`

  `Then`